Dollars Corner, Washington: History

 In 1917, Mr. and Mrs. S. L. Dollar purchased a farm near what would later be named Dollars Corner.
 The couple reportedly exchanged $150 and two cows for the land.
 They opened a small store and service station on one corner in 1924, which became a local landmark.
 One story claims that the name was coined by local sheriff's deputies, who would report to their superiors that they traveled "as far as Dollar's Corner."

 In 2012, the landscape of Dollars Corner began to change drastically as a result of the realignment of Washington State Route 502.
 Historic buildings situated directly on the corner were demolished, with the exception of the former O'Brady's Drive-In restaurant, which became the center of a protracted compensation dispute.

 Geography

 Dollars Corner is located in west-central Clark County.
 The community is bordered to the northeast by Cherry Grove, to the east by the city of Battle Ground, to the southeast by Meadow Glade, and to the west by Duluth.
 Washington State Route 502 passes through the center of the community, leading east 3 mi to the center of Battle Ground and west 3 mi to Interstate 5's Exit 11.
 Dollars Corner is located around 15 mi northeast of Vancouver, Washington.

 According to the United States Census Bureau, the Dollars Corner CDP has a total area of 10.2 sqkm, all of it land.

 Demographics

+The community first appeared as a census designated place using the name Dollar Corner in the 2000 U.S. census.
+The name was corrected to Dollars Corner for the 2010 U.S. census.